George Sisler: Personal life

 In 1913, Sisler met his future wife, Kathleen Charlotte Holznagle.
 Both were involved in Greek life at the University of Michigan.
 They were married on October 21, 1916.
 Sisler did not consume alcohol or tobacco, and he refrained from swearing.
 In the first years of his career, he attended a Presbyterian church.
 As he battled eye trouble in 1923, Browns part-owner Walter Fritsch suggested he "look into" Christian Science.
 Soon a strong believer in its power, Sisler had spiritual adviser Dr. John Randall Dunn accompany him to Browns spring training in 1924, when he made his comeback.
 Sisler discussed hitting in a 1934 pamphlet entitled The Knack of Batting and in a 1954 book entitled Sisler on Baseball: A Manual for Players and Coaches.
 Sportscaster Red Barber said in 1969 that the book was "still the definitive book on hitting".

 Sisler's sons Dick and Dave were also major league players in the 1950s.
 George was a Dodgers scout in 1950 when Dick hit a game-winning home run against Brooklyn to clinch the pennant for the Phillies and eliminate the second-place Dodgers.
 Asked after the pennant-winning game how he felt when his son hit the home run, George replied, "I felt awful and terrific at the same time."
 Another son, George Jr., served as a minor league executive and as the president of the International League.
 The Sislers had one other child, daughter Frances.
+Frances, who was 80 at the time, was in attendance when Ichiro Suzuki surpassed George’s all-time single-season hit record, and was greeted warmly by Ichiro after he did it.